RavanH/orange-confort-plus/README.md

 * UCI42 - Stores user toolbar settings; set at page load; domain specific; expires after 1 year.
 * uci-bl - Stores toolbar on/off toggle; set when toolbar toggle is used; domain specific; session only.

-Please update your GDPR/Cookie Consent solution to reflect this information.
-To prevent the UCI42 cookie being set before functional consent is given,
+Please update your site's GDPR/Cookie Consent documentation to reflect this information.

+This plugin is compatible with any Cookie Consent plugin that supports the WP Consent API.
+At this time, the WP Consent API proposal has not been merged into core yet, so you'll need to install and acivate the [WP Consent API](https://wordpress.org/plugins/wp-consent-api/) plugin.